AustenLamacraft/academic-kickstart/content/post/quantum-circuits-1/index.md

 with an entanglement entropy of one bit.

-Now consider a Bell pair in our toy model where the two consituent qubits end up at sites $m$ and $n$:
+Now consider a Bell pair in our toy model where the two constituent qubits end up at sites $m$ and $n$:

 - If $n\in A$, $m\in\bar A$, $\rho_A$ has factor $\mathbb{1}_n$.